-How to watch the Super Bowl live
+How to watch Super Bowl XLIX on any device

-The big game is set to take place on February 2 at MetLife Stadium.
-Here's how you can watch it live on any device.
+The New England Patriots are set to take on the Seattle Seahawks on February 1.
+Here's how you can watch it live from home or on the go.